cebaBryan/CodePath2BryanCeballos/README.md

-# Project 2 - *Name of App Here*
+# Project 2 - *Flixster*

-Submitted by: **Your Name Here**
+Submitted by: **Bryan Ceballos**

-**Name of your app** is a movie browsing app that...
-[TODO]
+**Flixster** is a movie browsing app that allows the user to scroll through movies to see which ones are popular and to see if they are worth watching.

-Time spent: **X** hours spent in total
+Time spent: **15** hours spent in total

 ## Required Features

 The following **required** functionality is completed:

-- [ ] Users are able to see a customized app icon and launch screen
+- [X] Users are able to see a customized app icon and launch screen
-- [ ] Displays at least 5 different movies in a table view
+- [X] Displays at least 5 different movies in a table view
-- [ ] Can tap into detail view of movie with a full description, backdrop image, and title
+- [X] Can tap into detail view of movie with a full description, backdrop image, and title

 The following **optional** features are implemented:

-- [ ] Unique UI changes, such as background, font/color changes, etc.
+- [X] Unique UI changes, such as background, font/color changes, etc.
-- [ ] User implements a collection view
+- [X] User implements a collection view
-- [ ] User implemenets tab bar controller with at least two screens
+- [X] User implemenets tab bar controller with at least two screens
-- [ ] Your app should work for any screen size and orientation using AutoLayout constraints
+- [X] Your app should work for any screen size and orientation using AutoLayout constraints
-  - [ ] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text
+  - [X] Mark here if you will demostrate auto layout implemention as horizontal rotation or different phone size or both, then erase this text

 The following **additional** features are implemented: